dosisod/refurb/docs/checks.md

 Categories: `readability`

-You don't need to call `.clone()` on a dict/set when using it in a union since the original dict/set is not modified.
+You don't need to call `.copy()` on a dict/set when using it in a union since the original dict/set is not modified.

 Bad: